$3.99 Flat Rate Shipping* Click here for details

 Psyllium husks come from the seed of the plantago plant, a native of India and Pakistan.
 They are known as a great source of soluble fiber.
 Because of this fiber, they are highly hygroscopic, meaning they love to absorb moisture.

-In gluten-free baking this is important as it allows for the binding of moisture, which creates a less crumbly gluten-free baked good.
+In gluten-free baking this property is important, as it allows for the binding of moisture, which creates a less crumbly gluten-free baked good.
 Psyllium husk is especially useful in gluten-free baking that requires the structure that gluten provides.
-So, yeasted loaf breads, rolls, pasta, and pizza dough are all aided through the addition of psyllium husk.
+So, yeasted loaf breads, rolls, pasta, and pizza dough are all improved through the addition of psyllium husk.
 In fact, many people find that breads that require a rise before baking have much improved results through the use of psyllium.

 Some people may be sensitive to psyllium, so judge it on an individual basis.